 Claims are received by Conduent in one of two media types: paper or electronic.
 Paper claims are handwritten or generated by computer.
 Standardized forms have been developed for the submission of services for payment.
 Standardization ensures appropriate entry and formatting of claims.
-For information regarding obtaining claim forms refer to section 9.1.

 DC providers have the option of billing via Web Portal, EDI (Electronic Data Interchange) or paper.
 WINASAP is software that has been developed by Conduent to give DC Medicaid providers the capability for accelerated submission of Medicaid claims.
 DC providers may also submit electronic claims by utilizing billing agents, clearinghouses, or other third-party billing software.
-Submitting claims electronically drastically reduce the time required for Medicaid claims to be prepared for the Medicaid Management Information System (MMIS).
+Submitting claims electronically drastically reduces the time required for Medicaid claims to be prepared for the Medicaid Management Information System (MMIS).
 Electronic submission eliminates the process of document preparation, mailing, claims receipt, and data entry.
 Using electronic submission, claims are transmitted directly to EDI or received in electronic format, then uploaded to the MMIS the same day of receipt.